-In 2015, we had several UNH undergraduates working with Nature Groupie (formerly called the Stewardship Network: New England) as summer interns.
+In 2016, we had two UNH undergraduates, Megan Verfaillie and Amanda Cugno, working with Nature Groupie (formerly called the Stewardship Network: New England) as summer interns.
 Our two interns for the summer each had an interesting and diverse schedule for 10 weeks with our research and conservation partners.
 Here they are to tell you a little about themselves.
 Check out their stories throughout the summer from their internship experiences.

 I have the opportunity to work with: